 What is a Chromebook?

 You may be used to choosing between Apple’s macOS and Windows when shopping for a new computer, but Chromebooks have offered a third option since 2011.
 What is a Chromebook, though?
-Chromebooks don’t run Windows or Mac operating systems, instead, they use Chrome OS.
+These computers don’t run Windows or Mac operating systems, instead, they run on Linux-based Chrome OS.

 What is Chrome OS?
-In the most basic sense, it’s the same desktop Chrome browser you may have used with your older Mac or Windows PC.
-That means anything you could do in Chrome on Windows or Mac, you can do in Chrome OS.
-In a sense, it is a glorified browser.
+In the most basic sense, it’s an operating system based on the Chrome browser you probably already know and love.
+That means anything you can do in Chrome for Windows or Mac, you can do in Chrome OS.

-Still a bit confused?
-Basically, Chromebooks are awesome unless you are using them for certain types of tasks.
-Here are some very specific situations where Chromebooks aren’t the best option:
+Are you still confused?
+Basically, Chrome OS is awesome unless you are using them for certain types of tasks.
+Here are some very specific situations where they aren’t the best option:

 - Chromebooks aren’t great for gaming.
-Sure, there are Chromebooks with Android app support, so mobile gaming is an option.
+Sure, Chromebooks have Android app support, so mobile gaming is an option.
 There are also browser games.
 But if you are looking to play high profile PC games, you should look elsewhere.
 Unless you can live with cloud gaming from services like Stadia and GeForce Now.
 Those cloud gaming services require a very good internet connection, though.

-- Chromebooks aren’t really an option for ‘creative’ professionals.
-Unless you’re a writer, then they work wonderfully.
+- These computers aren’t a great option for ‘creative’ professionals.
+That is unless you’re a writer, in which case they work wonderfully.
 Google Drive is baked in, and there are even ways to get Microsoft Office and Skype working.
-Unfortunately, they aren’t really powerful enough for 3D editing.
+Unfortunately, most Chromebooks aren’t really powerful enough for 3D editing.
 Photographers could live off the Lightroom Android app and other mobile editing options, and there are some ways to edit video, but most options require significant sacrifices, and/or pretty fast internet.

 - Chromebooks aren’t powerhouses… though there are exceptions.
-The vast majority of Chromebooks are under $300, with options as low as sub-$200 cropping up.
+Many of these laptops are under $300, with options as low as sub-$200 cropping up.
 That means a Chromebook typically can’t handle 500 browser tabs and other intensive tasks.
 Of course, more powerful options exist.
-If you really want Chrome OS and the power to run Linux apps, Android apps, and more, there are options like the Google Pixelbook and Samsung Galaxy Chromebook.
+If you really want Chrome OS and the power to run Linux apps, Android apps, and more, you could go for something like the Google Pixelbook, Pixelbook Go, or the Samsung Galaxy Chromebook.

-If most of your PC activity is stuff like Facebook, YouTube, Netflix, and other online tasks — get a Chromebook!
+If most of your PC activity is stuff like browsing Facebook, YouTube, Netflix, and other online tasks — get a Chromebook!
 You’ll find it is up to the job and a lot cheaper than Windows, Mac, and Linux options.
-Additionally, if most of your favorite apps and games are on Google Play, you’ll find that modern Chromebooks rock.
+Additionally, if most of your favorite apps and games are available from the Google Play Store, you’ll find that modern Chromebooks rock.

 What are my buying options?

-Here are a few buyer guides that will help you find the right Chromebook for your needs.
+Here are a few extra buyer guides that will help you find the right laptop for your needs.
 Also, be sure to check out our guide for the best Chromebook covers and cases.

 Now you know what a Chromebook is, what it can and can’t do, and what buying options are out there.
-Once you buy your first Chromebook, you’ll likely have plenty of questions.
+Once you buy your first Chrome OS device, you’ll likely have plenty of questions.
 Don’t worry, we’re here to help.
-Here are some resources to make life with your new Chromebook easier:
+Here are some resources to make life easier: